BlueQuartzSoftware/DREAM3D/Source/Plugins/IO/Documentation/IOFilters/SPParksWriter.md

  More information can be found at the [SPParks web site.](http://spparks.sandia.gov/doc/read_sites.html "SPParks Web Site")

+ Values should be present from segmentation of experimental data or synthetic generation and cannot be determined by this filter.
+Not having these values will result in the filter to fail/not execute.

 **Start Example Partial File**
 ~~~~~~~~~~~~~~~~~~~~~~~~~
     [LINE 1] -